-One of the biggest barriers to purchasing a video game console is obviously price.
-Especially at the start of a new console generation, getting to play new experiences usually means having to fork out a hefty fee for the privilege of continuing in your favourite video game franchise.
+One of the biggest barriers to purchasing a video game console is obviously cost.
+Especially at the start of a new console generation when you’re asked to fork out full price, getting to play the latest games usually means having to pay a hefty fee for the privilege of continuing in your favourite video game franchise.
 Luckily, Microsoft is changing how purchasing a new Xbox console is done thanks to its new service: Xbox All Access.

 What is Xbox All Access?
-It’s ostensibly a way to remove the initial cost of a new Xbox console purchase, instead giving players the option to spread the cost via a low monthly fee.
+Well, ostensibly it’s a way to remove the initial cost of purchasing a new Xbox console, instead giving players the option to spread the cost via a low monthly fee.
 However, the major way Xbox All Access differs from most credit options is that you receive your choice of an Xbox One S or Xbox One X now, but you’ll guaranteed an upgrade to Microsoft’s next console, codenamed Project Scarlett, when it releases in Holiday 2020.
 There’re also myriad perks relating to Xbox Live Gold and Xbox Game Pass.

-Xbox All Access is a special upgrade offer only an available for a limited time.
+Xbox All Access is a special upgrade offer only an available for a limited time here in the UK from two different retailers, GAME and Smyths Toy Store.
 But if you like the sound of not paying a hefty upfront cost for the successor console to Xbox One, read on to learn more about the plan’s specifics.

 The ultimate upgrade option for the next Xbox console